GoBeromsu/Pronounce-Selected-Text/README.md

 1. Select the text you want to pronounce in the Obsidian editor.
 2. Trigger the pronunciation via the command palette or a custom hotkey.
+3. Choose the desired language and accent from the available options.

 ## Roadmap

-* Support for additional accents and languages.
+-   Support for additional accents and languages.
-* Customizable pronunciation speed and pitch.
+-   Customizable pronunciation speed and pitch.
-* Option to save and replay pronunciations.
+-   Option to save and replay pronunciations.
-* Integration with other Obsidian plugins for enhanced functionality.
+-   Integration with other Obsidian plugins for enhanced functionality.
-* Offline text-to-speech support.
+-   Offline text-to-speech support.

 ## License